fivemru/apache-log-parser/README.md

 ## P.S.

-Pool requests are welcome =).
+Pull requests are welcome =).
 Your experience is interesting.

 **Thank you for attention!**